PITCH YOUR BOOK TO A LITERARY AGENT:

 Vicki Selvaggio is a literary agent with Storm Literary (formerly with Jennifer De Chiara Literary).
 She is currently looking for lyrical picture books, middle grade and young adult fiction, new adult, mysteries, suspense, thrillers, paranormal, fantasy, narrative nonfiction, and adult fiction.
 Vicki is especially drawn to middle grade and young adult.
 “I especially love thrillers and all elements of weird, creepy stuff.
 If it’s out of the box, and it will make me think and think, long after I’m done reading, send it to me!
 On the flip side, I yearn for books that make me laugh, cry and wonder about the world.”
 Learn more about Vicki here.

 Lydia Sharp is an editor for Entangled Publishing.
-She is taking pitches for: young adult in any genre (must have a romance), adult contemporary romance, and women’s fiction (with or without romance).
+Lydia is taking pitches for: young adult in any genre (must have a romance), adult contemporary romance, and women’s fiction (with or without romance).
 Lydia’s favorite stories have a brisk pace, crackling chemistry, witty banter, romantic moments that make you melt, a high stakes plot, characters that jump off the page, and a dramatic ending.
 Learn more about Lydia here.

 Bethany Morehead is a jr. literary agent with Hartline Literary.
 She is seeking: children’s picture books, middle grade fiction, young adult fiction, women’s fiction, romantic fiction, and speculative fiction (science fiction and fantasy novels).
 She is actively building her client list.
 Learn more about Bethany here.